MeanBoyCousin/accordion-gallery/README.md

 Accepts: Any number value between 0 - 1.

-Specifies the opacity of the unhovered images.
+Specifies the opacity of the un-hovered images.

 Example: